vinirossa/software-engineering/design-patterns.md

 Encapsulates an algorithm inside a class and allows that a class behavior or its algorithm can be changed at runtime.

-> *The strategy pattern is about using composition instead of inheritance.*
+> *The strategy pattern is about using composition and dependency injection instead of inheritance.*

-> This pattern is useful to encapsulate
+> *This pattern is useful to encapsulate business rules.*

-**Applicability:**
-- Many algorithms and need to change them at run time
-- Isolate business rules
-- Encapsulates a group of conditionals

 **Uses:**
 - Ecommerces